-- Let your child feed herself and choose what she eats.
+- Let your child feed themselves and choose what they eat.

 - If your child doesn't like a particular food, keep offering it.
-She may change her mind later.
+They may change their mind later.

 - At this stage, your child should be eating about 3 meals and 2 healthy snacks a day.